kevinefovi/Optimal-Transport-MICE/README.md

 - Blood Transfusion Service Centre - 4 features and 748 instances
 - Parkinsons - 22 features and 197 instances

-To assess the predictive power and accuracy of PMM and OT-PMM, we used both MAE and RMSE.
+To assess the predictive power of PMM and OT-PMM, we used both MAE and RMSE.

 To simulate missing data, we defined MCAR, MAR and MNAR (quantile) functions and created 30 masks for each dataset (aiming at around 30% missing data)